-Following the full tang, a hidden tang is slightly smaller, it nearly extend the full width and length of the handle.
+Following the full tang, a hidden tang is slightly smaller.
+It nearly extends the full width and length of the handle.
 Hidden tangs are slightly lighter and weaker.
-Finally the partial tang is the smallest and weakest of all tang types.
+Finally, the partial tang is the smallest and weakest of all tang types.
 Make sure you verify that your blade will be able to handle the tasks you throw at it.

 Finally, on the topic of handles, the handle shape and material is another important factor.
-Handle shapes vary from person to person, but you should verify that the handle is not to large or small for you to get a proper grip on.
-Improper grip on a large heavy knife can spell disaster.
+The perfect handle shapes vary from person to person, but you should verify that the handle is not too large or small for you to get a proper grip on.
+An improper grip on a large heavy knife can spell disaster.

 You should look for a handle material that is tough, won’t crack in cold or warm temperatures, and will not be damaged by liquids.
-You may also consider shock absorbing materials if you plan on using your Bowie Knife for chopping.
+You may also consider shock-absorbing materials if you plan to use your bowie knife for chopping.

 After going through the basics considering bowie knives and the features to consider, let’s see the top choices available on the market.

-The Super SOG Bowie is the top of the line when it comes to bowie knives.
+The Super SOG Fixed Blade Bowie Knife is the top of the line when it comes to Bowie knives.
 This blade is both stunning and functional thanks to its great blade shape.
 The blade features a clip tip that makes it exceptionally easy to control despite its size.

 The total length of the blade is 14 inches and the blade weighs just over a pound.
-The length of the blade itself is 7.5 inches which places at the smaller and generally more practical side of Bowie knives.
-The straight edge blade is coated with a black TiNi finish which makes the knife both more functional and attractive.
+The length of the blade itself is 7.5 inches.
+This places it at the smaller and generally more practical side of Bowie knives.
+The straight edge blade is coated with a black TiNi finish, which makes the knife both more functional and attractive.